 - They have achieved a semester grade-point average of 3.5 or higher.

-Latin Honors: Graduating students may be considered for Latin Honors (cum laude, magna cum laude, or summa cum laude) as determined by academic performance.
+Latin Honors: Graduating students may be considered for Latin Honors (cum laude, magna cum laude or summa cum laude) as determined by academic performance.

 Special Awards, Medals and Prizes

 Betty Lou Custer Award.
-The St. Louis Chapter of the American Institute of Architects presents a book award in memory of Betty Lou Custer, longstanding executive director of the chapter, to an outstanding graduate receiving either undergraduate degree.
-In recognition of Custer's service to the profession of architecture, the prize is awarded to a student who has contributed willing service to the College of Architecture.
+The St. Louis Chapter of the AIA presents a book award in memory of Betty Lou Custer, the longstanding executive director to the chapter, in recognition of her service to the profession of architecture.
+The book is awarded to an outstanding undergraduate student who has contributed service to the College of Architecture.